+Observe that cliques are exactly the 1-plexes.
+Here, we study the task of enumerating maximal $s$-plexes which has received some interest in practice~\cite{CFMPT17,CMSGMV18}, and the problem of finding a sufficiently large $s$-plex, defined as follows. \problemdef{$s$-Plex} {A graph $G$ and $k \in \mathds{N}$.} {Does~$G$ contain an~$s$-plex~$S$ of size at least $k$?}

-It is known that \textsc{$s$-Plex} is W[1]-hard when parameterized by~$k$ for all $s \in \mathds{N}$~\cite{KR02,KHMN09} and a simple algorithm can enumerate all maximal~$s$-plexes in $2^d n^{s + \Oh(1)}$~time~\cite{K16}.
-The task of enumerating~$s$-plexes is also studied in practice~\cite{CFMPT17,CMSGMV18}.
-Here, we present an algorithm to list all maximal~$s$-plexes in weakly~$\gamma$-closed graphs.
+On the negative side,~\textsc{$s$-Plex} is W[1]-hard when parameterized by~$k$ for all~$s \in \mathds{N}$~\cite{KR02,KHMN09}.
+On the positive side, a simple algorithm can enumerate all maximal~$s$-plexes of a $d$-degenerate graph in $2^d n^{s + \Oh(1)}$~time~\cite{K16}.